michielvoo/docker/az/Readme.md

 (This command uses a 'local' build of the Docker image named `az`.)

+The global constant `$CidContext` provides default parameter values for several cmdlets, and is initialized based on the SCM system in use (e.g. Git) and the execution environment (e.g. GitHub Actions, or Azure Pipelines).
+During initialization the following environment variables, when set, are used to override the values:

+- `CID_ARTIFACTS_PATH` (the path used as output path for build commands)
+- `CID_COMMIT` (the identifier of the commit that is checked out)
+- `CID_DEPLOYMENT` (the unique name of the deployment, typically a concatenation of several other values)
+- `CID_ENVIRONMENT` (the environment to which an application is being deployed, e.g. `prd`)
+- `CID_NAME` (the name of the unit that is being deployed or published)
+- `CID_RUN` (the ID of the run, also known as the build or the action, depending on the execution environment's nomenclature)
+- `CID_RUNNER` (e.g. `gh` for GitHub Actions, or `tf` for Azure Pipelines)
+- `CID_SCM` (e.g. `git`)

 [credentials]: https://docs.microsoft.com/en-us/powershell/module/az.accounts/Connect-AzAccount

+## Contributing

 ### How to: Run automated tests